 Cultural competence is a high priority for our clinical teams and our training program.
 Fellows participate in a monthly critical consciousness seminar to provide culturally competent supervision and to take a leadership role in supporting culturally informed care for patients.

 Minimum qualifications for Sharp fellowships

 - APA-accredited doctoral program in psychology

 - Anticipated dissertation defense and completion of all other graduation requirements prior to start of fellowship (to be confirmed in letter of recommendation)

--One letter must be from dissertation chair or graduate school training director confirming that you have met all requirements for graduation and will have defended your dissertation no later than July 31, 2016.
+-One letter must be from dissertation chair or graduate school training director confirming that you have met all requirements for graduation and will have defended your dissertation no later than July 31, 2023.

--Two letters from clinical supervisors, at least one of whom has directly supervised you in the use of CBT theory and techniques and can confirm that you have achieved basic competence and are prepared for advanced specialty training in CBT.
-Letters should speak to the type of supervision provided (e.g., audio, video, live supervision, co-therapy, etc.).
+-Two letters from clinical supervisors, at least one of whom has directly supervised you in the use of traditional CBT theory and techniques and can confirm that you have achieved basic competence and are prepared for advanced specialty training in CBT.
+Letters should speak to the type of supervision provided (audio, video, live supervision, co-therapy, etc.).

-Occasionally we receive applications from individuals who have been subject to remediation or probation at some time during their graduate school or internship training.
-Although prior remediation or probation will by no means prevent an applicant from being invited to interview or offered a fellowship, a history of formal remediation/probation must be noted and addressed in the applicant's cover letter and in at least one letter of recommendation.
+We occasionally receive applications from individuals who have been subject to remediation or probation at some point during their graduate school or internship training.
+Although prior remediation or probation will by no means prevent consideration for a fellowship, any history of formal remediation/probation must be noted and addressed in your cover letter and in at least one letter of recommendation.

-If you have questions about the application process or requirements, please contact the training director, Lynn Northrop, PhD, at firstname.lastname@example.org.
+If you have questions about the application process or requirements for this fellowship, please contact Dr. Claire Deierhoi-Clark at firstname.lastname@example.org.
+For questions about other psychology training opportunities at Sharp Mesa Vista, please contact the training director, Dr. Lynn Northrop at email@example.com.

-The Sharp Mesa Vista Hospital psychology postdoctoral fellowship program is an APPIC member program and abides by APPIC policies, which should be carefully reviewed on the APPIC website.
+The Sharp Mesa Vista Hospital psychology postdoctoral fellowship program abides by APPIC policies, which should be carefully reviewed on the APPIC website.